ForgeRock/openig-devops-guide/docker/sample3-oidc/readme.md

-# Sample 3 - Deploying OpenIG With OpenID Connect 1.0 in Docker
+# Sample 3 - Deploying IG With OpenID Connect 1.0 in Docker

 ### Before you start:
 * Build the base image from `../sample1-base directory`
-* Review the OpenIG configuration file in `/custom-config/config/routes/07-openid.json`
+* Review the IG configuration file in `/custom-config/config/routes/07-openid.json`

 ### Running the Sample
 1. In https://console.cloud.google.com/apis/credentials, create credentials for an OAuth 2.0 client ID with the following options: